Medically reviewed on June 13, 2018

 Dumping syndrome is a condition that can develop after surgery to remove all or part of your stomach or after surgery to bypass your stomach to help you lose weight.
+The condition can also develop in people who have had esophageal surgery.
 Also called rapid gastric emptying, dumping syndrome occurs when food, especially sugar, moves from your stomach into your small bowel too quickly.

 Most people with dumping syndrome develop signs and symptoms, such as abdominal cramps and diarrhea, 10 to 30 minutes after eating.
 Other people have symptoms one to three hours after eating, and still others have both early and late symptoms.